Sally A. Bushwaller, CPDT-KSA, CSAT, CNWI

 - Author of numerous articles and a book about separation anxiety: The Separation Anxiety Tool Book

-- Train and show my dog(s) in competitive obedience, agility, rally, field work, and my favorites (and the dog’s favorites) tracking and K9 Nose Work.
+- Train and show my dog(s) in competitive obedience, agility, rally, field work, and my favorites (and the dog’s favorites) tracking, K9 Nose Work and scent work.

 I am passionate about helping owners learn to correct their dog’s behavioral issues via positive reinforcement, and helping dogs learn to become responsible for their own actions.
 I would like to help my clients understand their dogs, learn how to read them better and work through their dog’s issues.